mainkoon81/ooo-Bayesian-Introduction/README.md

   - **deviance:** approximation of relative distance from "perfect accuracy".

 ### Information Theory
-- What it "information"?
+- What is "information"?
 How much we have learned?
 It refers to the reduction in uncertainty when we learn an outcome.
 - How to measure such uncertainty?
 There is only one function: `Information Entropy`
 - The uncertainty contained in a probability distribution = ![formula](https://render.githubusercontent.com/render/math?math=\E[)log-probability of an event ![formula](https://render.githubusercontent.com/render/math?math=]) `E[log(p)]`
   <img src="https://user-images.githubusercontent.com/31917400/139084544-13f167c5-65b1-4067-a417-ebc4c36c5908.png"/>